Charles Muscat

 Charlie Muscat (13 January 1963 – 13 January 2011) was a Maltese footballer.

 Club career

-During his career, Muscat played for Żurrieq on the Maltese top level, where he played as a striker.
+Nicknamed Il-Baħri, Muscat made his debut for third-tier Birżebbuġa St. Peter's in 1979 in a Division Three match against Attard.
+Most notably, Muscat played for Żurrieq on the Maltese top level, where he played as a striker.
 In the 1983/1984 season he became top goalscorer in the Maltese Football League.
+He later played for St. Patrick and again for Birżebbuġa St. Peter's.

 International career

 Muscat made his debut for Malta on 23 May 1984 in a FIFA World Cup qualification match against Sweden.
-He earned a total of six caps, scoring two goals.
+He earned a total of six caps (1 unofficial), scoring two goals.
 He has represented his country in 3 FIFA World Cup qualification matches.